nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 After my plan was done, it was time to head to Lowe's and get some materials.
 In this case, it was a lot of wood and I somehow got four 8ft pieces to fit in my car.
 Who needs a truck?
 Be sure to use weather-treated lumber as this is going to sit outside forever.

 Step two is measuring out all your pieces.
 All of mine are on the supply list.
 Originally, I was going to use 4x4s for the legs, but they didn't have the kind I needed so I ended up buying two 4ft 2x4s, cutting them into 1ft pieces, and gluing two pieces together to create four legs.
 Worked just fine and was cheaper.

+Step three is to make all your cuts.
+A miter saw makes quick work of all this wood and it only took me a few minutes between measuring and cutting.
+I then glued and clamped my legs together and gave the glue an hour to set.